 If you are looking to make your home more sustainable, the single best thing you can do is educate yourself on passive solar design principles.
 Some of them need to be designed into the building from the start, before construction, but many others can be added on to existing construction.
 In some cases, it is as simple as planting a tree (or three) in the right place.

 Much to the surprise of many people, passive solar also produces a more comfortable home than things like forced air heat.
 So there is no sacrifice involved.
-It is very much a win-win-win solution: Good for your pocketbook, good for the environment, and good for quality of life.
+It is very much a win-win-win solution: Good for your pocketbook, good for the environment, and good for the quality of life.

 Our Contributors Making These Quality Posts Possible: